chrislearn/dora/examples/mcp-server/README.md

-# Dora openai echo example
+# Dora mcp server example

-This is a quick example to showcase how use the `dora-openai-server` to receive and send back data.
+This is a quick example to showcase how use the `dora-mcp-server` to receive and send back data.

-Dora Openai Server is still experimental and may change in the future.
+Dora MCP Server is still experimental and may change in the future.

 Make sure to have, dora, uv and cargo installed.